Oxygem/pytask/README.md

 Task events are sent as a JSON object, with `event` and `data` keys.

+## Ending tasks

+When a task completes it's state is set to `ENDED` or `ERROR` depending on the return values.
+A task can either return one or two values.
+A single value results in the tasks state being set (`None|True` -> `ENDED` or `False` -> `ERROR`).
+A second return value means the state is set the same, but the second argument is placed into the task's hash as "end data".
+The task_id is then pushed to one of the end task or error task queues.

+### Cleaning up tasks which output data

+When a task returns a single value, pytask takes care of removing it's task_id & hash from Redis.
+However, when data is returned, pytask will only remove the task_id, and push it into the end or error task queue.
+It is then up to an external application to consume these queues, and handle the task hash as required - including removing it from Redis.

 ## Monitoring tasks

 pytask includes a task for doing this: